 Attorney General Herring is working to strengthen the relationships between law enforcement agencies and the communities they serve, especially in communities of color, by providing additional training on 21st-century policing skills like implicit bias, helping departments recruit more diverse officers, and encouraging positive interactions between officers and young people.

 And he has worked to build a world-class team of lawyers that reflects the diversity of the people they serve, including appointing the first African-American woman to serve as Chief Deputy Attorney General of Virginia.

 Attorney General Herring is also proud to have Virginia’s first-ever all-female Solicitor General’s office.

 Just 12 days into his term, Attorney General Mark R. Herring took the historic step of joining the fight for marriage equality, winning at the district court and appeals court before the United States Supreme Court let the decision stand, bringing marriage equality to the Commonwealth within 10 months of his taking office.
 Attorney General Herring is the first state attorney general to successfully argue that his state’s ban on marriage for same-sex couples should be struck down as unconstitutional.

-Attorney General Herring proposed and fought for an updated definition of “hate crime” to include LGBT Virginians, and for additional tools to prosecute suspected hate crimes.
+Attorney General Herring proposed and fought for an updated definition of “hate crime” to include LGBTQ+ Virginians, and for additional tools to prosecute suspected hate crimes.
 He signed an amicus brief in support of transgender students being able to receive an education in a comfortable environment.
-And he worked with then-Governor Terry McAuliffe to craft an Executive Order barring state contracts to companies who do not have LGBT-inclusive nondiscrimination policies, mirroring President Obama’s federal executive order.
+And he worked with then-Governor Terry McAuliffe to craft an Executive Order barring state contracts to companies who do not have LGBTQ+-inclusive nondiscrimination policies, mirroring President Obama’s federal executive order.